FireHydrant Status Page Setup

 Note: New DNS records can take anywhere from several minutes to hours to update and propagate depending on the provider.

 You can limit the audience of your status page to your employees or other groups of customers.
 This is an enterprise feature.
-To enable, submit a ticket on our contact form.
+To enable, visit the appropriate instructions for your SSO provider: